ash3rr/kafka_101/README.md

 # kafka_101

+Real-time event streaming at a global scale, with persistent storage and stream processing instead of ad-hoc queries like in a relational database.

+>It's a distributed log.

+We can grab those events from anywhere and integrate them anywhere.

+### Motivation

+There are things that happen in the world and its our job to process those events.

+This leads to:
+Single platform to connect everyone to every event.
+Not just a file system to store things.

+Real-time stream of events.

+All events stored for historical view.

+#### Use Cases:
+Event driven architecture.
+The paradigm shift is from static snapshots of data to a continuous stream of events.

+Eg., An occasional call from a friend > a constant feed about the activities of all your friends.

+Daily news report > Real time news feeds, accessible online anytime, anywhere.

 Kafka is not made for ad-hoc queries, it is made for quick inserts and reads.

+### Zookeeper
+Cluster management
+Failure detection and recovery
+Store ACLS and secrets

 Kafka is composed of the broker.
 It listens for connections (port 9092) We have the producer, which produces content, and consumer which consumes content from the broker.

 There is a connection from the producer to the broker, it is bi-directional.
 (TCP)

+### topics
+Streams of related messages/events.
+Logical representation.
+Categorises messages into groups.
+Developers define topics.
+Unlimited number of topics.
+Producer <> topic: N to N relation.

 Topics are logical partitions that you write content to.
 A producer has to specify which topic it wants to write to.
 Consumers specify which topic they want to consume.